neulab/guided_summarization/README.md

-Implementations of `GSum: A General Framework for Guided Neural Abstractive Summarization`.
+Implementations of our [paper](https://arxiv.org/abs/2010.08014) `GSum: A General Framework for Guided Neural Abstractive Summarization`.

+### Code

 The `bart` and `bert` repos contain code and documentations for BART- and BERT-based models respectively.

+The `scripts` repo contains some helper functions for extracting the guidance signals.

 ### Citation